UK: Boris Johnson pledges probe amid outrage over lockdown Christmas party | DW | 08.12.2021

 British Prime Minister Boris Johnson ordered an investigation on Wednesday after a video appeared to confirm reports that his government broke lockdown rules in December 2020 with a Christmas party at Downing Street.

-The jokes made by senior staff members sparked swift condemnation from parties across the political spectrum, with some calling for Johnson to resign.
+The jokes made by senior staff members sparked swift condemnation from parties across the political spectrum, leading to one staffer's resignation — with some calling for Johnson himself to step down over the scandal.

 The public outcry could also hamper the British government's credibility as it potentially looks to impose new COVID-curbing restrictions — dubbed Plan B — in the run-up to the Christmas holidays.